- for IHG Users69

 - Great Earning Potential: In addition to earning one point per dollar on every purchase, you’ll earn double points at the grocery store, gas station and when going out to eat.
 Plus, you’ll earn a total of five points per dollar when you pay for your IHG hotel room with this card.

-- Low Annual Fee: Compared to other major travel cards, the IHG card’s annual fee of $49 is very reasonable.
-And best of all, it’s waived the first year!
+- Low Annual Fee: Compared to other major travel cards, the IHG card’s annual fee of $29 is very reasonable.

-Should You Get the IHG Rewards Club Select Credit Card?
+Should You Get the IHG Rewards Club Traveler Credit Card?

 This hotel credit card is a good all-around option for almost anybody.
-While IHG points aren’t the most valuable travel currency out there, the annual free night makes this card worth getting for just about anyone.
-Even if you don’t stay often in IHG hotels, having a full year to use their annual free night will certainly come in handy as they have hotels and resorts all over the place.
+While IHG points aren’t the most valuable travel currency out there, the free fourth night on redemptions can make this card worth getting.
+Even if you don’t stay often in IHG hotels, the generous sign-up bonus will certainly come in handy as they have hotels and resorts all over the place.

-In addition, the Platinum Elite status can come in handy and being able to keep your IHG points active with a single purchase on your IHG credit card each year can go a long way.
-And when you do decide to redeem some points, you’ll get 10 percent of them back.
-Getting all of that for just $49 a year is pretty hard to beat, so this should be a card you consider keeping for a long time.
+In addition, the ability to earn Gold elite status can come in handy, and being able to keep your IHG points active with a single purchase on your IHG credit card each year can go a long way.
+And when you do decide to redeem some points, you’ll can get a 20 percent discount on any extra you may need to purchase.
+Getting all of that for just $29 a year is pretty hard to beat, so this should be a card you consider keeping for a long time.

 Need more info?
 Check out our frequently asked questions.
 If you have other questions, please click on “Ask Now” below.